Super Bowl 60 Gatorade Color Odds And Betting Strategy

-Super Bowl Gatorade odds
+Super Bowl Gatorade Odds

-Uniform color used to play a big role in setting the line for Gatorade odds, as the hue of the sports drink was thought by many to coincide with what color the winning team would wear.
-The Chiefs wear Red, but that color is actually a longshot on Super Bowl Gatorade color odds boards.
-Red (+550) is actually a cursed color when it comes to Super Bowl celebrations, as it has not appeared since the Gatorade bath celebration began years ago.
+Uniform color used to play a significant role in setting the line for Gatorade odds, as the hue of the sports drink was widely believed to correspond to the winning team's uniform color.
+The Patriots wear blue, but that color is actually a long shot on Super Bowl Gatorade color odds boards.
+Red, which is New England's secondary color, is very infrequently used and something to consider.
+The Seahawks wear green and blue as their primary colors, and sports betting sites have combined the former with yellow and lime.

-Red is listed in the +425 to +850 range at most books prior to Super Bowl 60.
-This color has never shown up, which is pretty surprising considering Fruit Punch is the second most popular Gatorade flavor in America behind Cool Blue, according to a December 2020 report from Delish.com.
+Expect Orange to remain one of the Gatorade color favorites right up until the end of Super Bowl 60.
+Orange has appeared more than any other Gatorade color since 2001 as it has shown up five times.
+Red is listed as a major underdog at most books prior to Super Bowl 60, because again, that color has never shown up, which is pretty surprising considering Fruit Punch is the second most popular Gatorade flavor in America behind Cool Blue, according to a December 2020 report from Delish.com.

-Super Bowl Gatorade color history
+Super Bowl Gatorade Color History

 At the Super Bowl, the post-game Gatorade shower remains a tradition.
 That even includes betting on the color of the liquid that douses the winning coach.

-Here is Super Bowl Gatorade color history with betting odds.
+The TV network that has the Super Bowl often captures the Gatorade shower for viewers watching at home.
+Here is the Super Bowl Gatorade color history with betting odds.

 | Year | Super Bowl Winner | Gatorade Color | Odds |